cheshire-cat-ai/core/mkdocs/index.md

 # Run docker containers
 docker-compose up
 ```

+### Custom code

+!!! note

+    If you plan to write [custom tools](plugins/plugins.md), remember to start your folders with two underscores to avoid conflict between the git repository and the local one.

 Don't forget to give the project a star! ⭐ Thanks again!🙏

 [//]: # (## Roadmap)